 reach an amicable settlement to have the employee resign wilfully.
 Amicable settlement shall include providing the employees with all their rights which they have received throughout their period of work (compensation, benefits etc…) as agreed in their employment contracts, as a matter of fact and as per the Labour Law;

 it may be suggested to the employees who are about to reach the age of 60 (retirement age) and have been employed for a long period of time, to be compensated by being paid the remaining years they have in the company until reaching the age of 60, as a lump sum amount and be required to resign immediately.
 For those who refuse to resign, they can be paid their salary monthly in arrears over their remaining years until reaching the age of 60, and stay on garden leave until reaching that age.

 dismiss them and pay them an amount equal to their salary for the remaining period of their definite term contract.
 In the case of an indefinite term contract, the minimum compensation which is also the usual compensation.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

-The employer must obtain the approval of the employees for their termination.
-If they refuse, the employer would be left with one of the options mentioned above in our answer to Question 2.
+The employer must obtain the approval of the employees before their termination.
+If they refuse, the employer may terminate them and face their legal claims of being unlawfully dismissed or the employer to offer an amicable settlement.